 We all know that the world is struggling to cope with an unprecedented public health crisis.
-We also know (but might have temporarily forgotten) that people are amazing, that we are remarkably adaptable, and that incredible innovations emerge from the very toughest of times.
+We also know (but might have temporarily forgotten) that people are amazing, that we are remarkably adaptable, and those incredible innovations emerge from the very toughest of times.

 So whilst we at Wasafiri acknowledge the breathtaking scale of uncertainty and disruption at the present time, as well as the very real and painful reality it will bring to many of us, we also want to ask; so what can I do about it?

 The short answer is that most of us can’t do anything about Covid-19.
 The reality is that it isn’t the virus that is going to do most of the damage.
-It’s the fallout; the second and third order impacts on social and economic stability that we’re most worried about.
+It’s the fallout; the second and third-order impacts on social and economic stability that we’re most worried about.

 But here’s where we CAN do something – we can seek out all sorts of opportunities for building the collective and adaptive capacity of our organisations, institutions and communities.